Consensys/doc.teku/docs/how-to/enable-validator-slashing-protection.md

 ## Side effects

 The validator slashing protection is intended to prevent a massive slashing.
-When triggered the validator client will terminate and all the running validator will stop performing their duties.
+When triggered, the validator client will terminate and all the running validator will stop performing their duties.

 :::warning